Fostering Coastal & Environmental Stewardship

 Environmental Stewardship Through Shoreline Clean-ups

 The marine trash pollution problem is a global crisis, is a threat to human health and coastal habitats and is contributing to marine species extinction.
-But the global marine trash problem starts at the local level.
-We must do our part in Boston.
-Since 2016, Harborkeepers' has been conducting volunteer shoreline clean-ups.
-At the close of 2018, we documented a collection of over 2,555 pounds of trash and in 2019 over 4,000 pounds of trash through our clean-ups.
+However, the global marine pollution problem starts at the local level.
+How is Boston adding to the ocean trash pollution problem?
+We are noting marine debris and trash entering and washing up on our shores.
+Since 2016, Harborkeepers' has been conducting volunteer shoreline clean-ups to try and address this issue.
+At the close of 2020, we documented a collection of over 7,000 pounds of trash through our organized clean-ups.
 From plastic bottles, to styrofoam, bottle caps, cigarette butts to all kinds of miscellaneous debris and litter, we've seen it all.
 The marine trash keeps piling up on our shoreline.
-With the amount of trash and debris Harborkeepers and supporters are collecting on a yearly basis, we can be rest assured that less trash is entering the ocean from our part of the coastline while improving waterfront areas for humans and marine life.
+With the amount of trash and debris Harborkeepers and supporters are collecting on a yearly basis, we know that less trash is entering the ocean from our part of the coastline that helps improve waterfront areas for humans and marine life.
 You could be a harbor hero, too!
 Send us an email if you would like to volunteer or if your group would like to sponsor a shoreline clean-up.